cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ### Additional considerations

 * Some expressions after the `when` keyword might or might not get evaluated, depending on the value of the case expression.
 Do not use expressions with side effects (such as a function call that would modify some global variable).
-* Avoid having several `when` branches matching the same value -- currently the first matching branch gets executed, but the behavior might change in the future.
+* Avoid having several `when` branches matching the same value -- currently the first matching branch gets executed,but the behavior might change in the future.

 # The `end()` function

 The `end()` function maps to the `end` instruction, and as such has a special meaning - it resets the execution of the program and starts it from the beginning again.
 In this sense, the `end()` function is one of control flow statements.
 The function may be called from anywhere, even from a recursive function.
 The following rules apply when the function is invoked:

 * the processor starts executing the program from the beginning,
 * values of existing variables are preserved (the last value written to any uninitialized[^1] global or main variable before `end()` is called is preserved),
 * the call stack is reset - calling recursive functions starts from the topmost level again.

 [^1]: Only uninitialized variables are handled this way.
 Any value assigned to an initialized variable before calling `end()` would get overwritten with whatever value the variable is initialized to when the program execution is restarted.

 ---